Bulfinch Crossing

-Bulfinch Crossing (also known as the Government Center Garage Redevelopment) is a redevelopment project currently under construction in Downtown Boston, Massachusetts, United States.
-It will consist of two skyscrapers, a smaller residential tower, a low-rise office building, a hotel, and a low-rise retail building.
+Bulfinch Crossing (also known as the Government Center Garage Redevelopment) is a redevelopment project in Downtown Boston, Massachusetts, United States.
+It consists of two skyscrapers, a smaller residential tower, a low-rise office building, a hotel, and a low-rise retail building.
 Site preparation began in late 2015, and construction officially commenced on January 24, 2017.
 Construction on the residential tower completed in 2020.
-The high-rise office tower, One Congress, commenced construction in 2019 and topped off in July 2021; it is planned to open in 2022.
+The high-rise office tower, One Congress, commenced construction in 2019 and topped off in July 2021; after an announced plan to open in 2022, it officially opened in September 2023.

 One Congress

+The primary anchor of the Bulfinch Crossing development is One Congress, the 43-story office tower, which was completed in 2023.
+It was designed by renowned firms Pelli Clarke & Partners and CBT Architects.
+The building features a three-story lobby and high-end amenities.

+The first floor of the building contains the triple-height lobby and retail space, as well as a coffee bar, lounge area, and collaborative workspaces.
+The remaining floors, with the exception of the 11th floor amenity center contain offices, and with the average floor plate measuring 29,800 SF.

+The 11th floor of the building is an amenity center for office customers.
+The amenities include a fitness center, rooftop garden, a 15,000 square foot outdoor terrace and several conference rooms and a conference facility.
+Parking is also available.

-The primary building of the development is the 43-story office tower, which will feature a three-story lobby and high-end amenities.
-The first four floors of the building will contain the lobby and a restaurant, with each floor containing 23,200 square feet.
-Floors five through ten will contain offices and parking, and each floor will contain 8,800 square feet.
-The remaining floors will contain offices, and each floor will contain 27,500 square feet.
-The building is planned to earn a gold level of certification through the US Green Building Council's Leadership in Energy and Environmental Design certification program.
+The building earned a platinum level of certification through the US Green Building Council's Leadership in Energy and Environmental Design certification program, and also has a 2-Star Fitwel certification.

-Some preliminary construction on the building is underway, but no major construction will begin until an anchor tenant is found.
-As in summer of 2018, developers of One Congress & Bulfinch Crossing have announced on Bulfinch Crossing's Twitter that construction will finally start One Congress in summer of 2019 and also announced that it will be opening in 2022.
-In January 2019, State Street Corporation was announced to be the primary tenant in the new building.
+In the summer of 2018, developers of One Congress & Bulfinch Crossing announced on Bulfinch Crossing's Twitter that construction on One Congress would begin in summer of 2019 and also announced that it will be opening in 2022.
+Ultimately, the building delivered in 2023.
+In January 2019, State Street Corporation was announced to be the anchor tenant in the new building, and in September 2023 they began operations from the location as their new global headquarters.
+Other tenants include InterSystems and K&L Gates.

-The building will contain a fitness center, basketball court, rooftop garden, and several conference rooms.
-On-site parking is also available.

 Residential tower

 The second largest building in the development is the larger residential tower (sometimes called Residential Tower I by the developer), which is planned to be at least 480 ft tall.

-The tower was originally planned to consist of 486 apartments, but will now instead contain only 368 apartments and 55 condos.
+The tower was originally planned to consist of 486 apartments, but now instead contains only 368 apartments and 55 condos.
 This change was announced in July 2017 when the developer decided to convert 118 apartments into 55 condos due to a slowing demand for luxury housing in Boston.

-The residential tower will contain a fitness center, swimming pool, rooftop garden, clubroom, private kitchen and diner, yoga room, golf simulator, pet spa, concierge services and a sky lounge and terrace.
+The residential tower contains a fitness center, swimming pool, rooftop garden, clubroom, private kitchen and diner, yoga room, golf simulator, pet spa, concierge services and a sky lounge and terrace.
 On-site parking is also available.

 Other buildings

-Along with the two main towers of the development, four smaller buildings and a public square will be constructed.
-Along with these buildings, there will be nearly 4,132,500 sqft in the entire development.
+Along with the two main towers of the development, four smaller buildings and a public square was constructed.
+Along with these buildings, there is nearly 4,132,500 sqft in the entire development.